Pa-Modou Kah

-Pa Modou Kah (born 30 July 1980) is a Gambian-Norwegian football coach and former player who is the head coach for Phoenix Rising FC in the USL Championship.
+Pa Modou Kah (/no/; born 30 July 1980) is a football coach and former player who is the head coach for Phoenix Rising FC in the USL Championship.
+Born in the Gambia, he represented the Norway national team.

+Early life

+Kah was born in Banjul, a city of roughly 30,000 people situated where the Gambia River meets the Atlantic Ocean.
+He has described his childhood there as largely unsupervised, recalling that he and other neighbourhood children would take fruit from nearby trees and slip away to the beach without permission before returning home after school to play games in the street, including relay races and gymnastics.
+Kah is the son of two former Gambian national team athletes, footballer Ebrima Kah and basketball player Amie Njie-Kah, and has said his grandfather's advice to "never look back" and "always look forward" was a significant influence on him growing up.

+Kah and his family emigrated to Norway in 1988, when he was eight years old.
+He has said the family arrived in Oslo in February with few resources, no existing community connections, and no familiarity with the Norwegian language, and that he had never seen snow before that point; he has described the adjustment as difficult, but said organized sport, and football in particular, became an important outlet during that period.
+He has said he first trained with Vålerenga's first team at age sixteen before making his professional debut with the club two years later.

 Playing career

 Vålerenga

-Born in Banjul, The Gambia, Kah and his family emigrated to Norway in 1988, when he was eight years old.
 He began his football career with Vålerenga in 1998.
 At Vålerenga, he appeared in 94 league matches and scored 9 goals.
 In the 2001 season, his side won promotion and won the Norwegian Cup the year after.

 AIK

-In the mid-2003, Kah moved to Swedish club AIK as a part of the club's efforts for winning the championship.
+In mid-2003, Kah moved to Swedish club AIK.
 Kah was appreciated for his fighting spirit and ability to win the ball.
 Although his natural position was as a central midfielder, he had to play in various positions; he played several games at right-back.
-After the club was relegated the following season, Kah transferred to Dutch club Roda JC, making nearly 200 league appearances.
-In the Netherlands Kah mainly played as central defender.
+After the club was relegated the following season, Kah transferred to Dutch club Roda JC.

+Roda JC

+Kah made nearly 200 league appearances for Roda JC, mainly playing as a central defender.
+Kah has said his time in the Netherlands, where he played alongside opponents including Zlatan Ibrahimović and Luis Suárez, gave him a deeper technical and tactical understanding of the game, particularly regarding spacing and how Dutch sides opened up play.